 Family Tree DNA: Genetic Testing Service

 Genetic testing will reveal your relationships to other families, other tribes from the Caucasus, and ethnic groups outside of Russia.
+Once you've received your DNA results, you'll be eligible to join the "Circassian DNA" project administered by Ali Berzeg and Astemir Shebzukho if you're a Circassian either paternally or maternally.
+It has around a thousand members.

 The Circassians are an ethnic group native to the northwestern Caucasus region.
 They've lived there for many thousands of years.
 The western group of Circassians proper call themselves Adyghe.
 They are also sometimes called Adiga, Adygs, Adygey, and Adygei.
 Names like Cherkess and Circassian were applied to them by outsiders but Circassian (first used by an Italian) is the most recognizable term for them that's used in the English language.
 The western Circassians (Adyghe) live in the Adyghe Republic.
 The Kabarda (Kabardin) people are eastern Circassians living in Kabardino-Balkar Republic and they call themselves Kebertei.
 The Cherkess subgroup of central Circassians live in Karachay-Cherkessia.